-If humans are not able to assess animals' own perspective on FAW, the utilitarian view of FAW might be misleading.
+If humans are not able to assess animals' own perspective on FAW yet, the utilitarian view of FAW might be misleading.
 Allowing animals to participate directly in trade with scarce resources in society would allow these trade-offs to be balanced.
-However, there is a dearth of WTP studies based on monetary and even non-monetary prices considering animals' preferences estimated by animal behaviour.
-With such approaches, FAW claims could be objectivized and transformed into resource requirements (Dawkins 1990).
+However, there is a dearth of WTP studies based on monetary or non-monetary prices considering animals' preferences estimated by animal behaviour.
+With such approaches, FAW claims could be objectivized, transformed into resource requirements (Dawkins 1990), then transformed into monetary values and finally be compared to market valuations of humans.
 Different attempts have been made, for instance whereby "demand curves" for hogs have been estimated by putting food or social contact in exchange for physical efforts (Matthews et al. 1994; Pedersen et al. 2002).
 Physical efforts could then be transformed into monetary values by linking them also with access to feed.
-A similar study looked at demand of calves for social contact (Holm et al. 2002) and the demand of hens for litter vs. food was tested (Dawkins 1993).
+A similar study looked at demand of calves for social contact (Holm et al. 2002), at cows for outdoor access (von Keyserlingk et al. 2017) and the demand of hens for litter vs. food was tested (Dawkins 1993).
+In this way, animals' trade-off decisions between feed and non-physical welfare aspects can be used to attach "prices" to these non-physical welfare measures by relating the value of feed forfeit to the efforts invested to receive non-physical welfare (e.g. access to outdoor pastures).
+This would have some similarities to the travel cost method (TCM) used in environmental economics to measure the value of nature reserves from a human perspective, i.e. willingness of persons to spend efforts to enjoy a certain landscape (Brown et al. 1984).
 Only few specific aspects of FAW measures have been investigated for few farm animals with these approaches yet.
 Additionally, few attempts have been made yet to monetarize demand curves of farm animals for specific FAW measures.
 Lusk et al. (2011) already concluded: